 Bran Castle rises in a highly strategic position in a cleft between two thickly wooded hills overlooking the Transylvania –Wallachia border.
 For many hundreds of years this was an important revenue gathering point and a series of battles were fought to control the border.

 Stoker may have chosen Bran castle by coincidence but upstairs you’ll find an information board drawing some completely spurious connections between this castle in Romania and the Dracula story.

-Fortunately the real history of the castle and the region are far more interesting.
-When the borders changed in the 19th century the castle lost its importance and it was used for a time as a summer residence for Romania’s royal family but for the most part it is still authentically very medieval; all narrow stairways, thick doors and archers’ windows.
+Fortunately the real Bran Castle history and that of the region are far more interesting.
+When the borders changed in the 19th century the castle lost its importance and it was used for a time as a summer residence for Romania’s royal family but for the most part it is still authentically very medieval.
+Inside Bran Castle it is all narrow stairways, thick doors and archers’ windows.
 There’s even a secret passage for escape in case of attack.

 Vlad III’s famous moniker was ‘The Impaler’ and it is thought this was another connection to the vampire legend.
-In fact impaling was a common punishment at this time and Vlad was mainly famous for perfecting the cruel torture to keep victims alive as long as possible.
+In fact impaling was a common punishment at this time and Vlad was mainly famous for perfecting the cruel torture by keeping victims alive as long as possible.

 His life is a long history of war and betrayal.
 He was known more for being a great general who other European rulers regarded as an effective shield against the Ottomans and he was good to his people, improving the lives of the peasants of what is now Romania.

-At the market outside the castle gates you find evidence of the tourism appeal that has grown up around the Dracula connection, for example in the bottles of ‘vampire wine’ on sale.
-But Transylvania is still a very traditional region, with many people living in ways that have not changed for centuries.
+At the market outside the gates of Bran Castle you find evidence of the tourism appeal that has grown up around the Dracula connection, for example in the bottles of ‘vampire wine’ on sale.
+But Transylvania is still a deeply traditional region, with many people living in ways that have not changed for centuries.

 By Natasha von Geldern